franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 As an y-coordinate can be calculated easily from an x-coordinate following the formula `y^2 = x^3 + 7`, we can just keep the x-coordinate + a prefix to identify if the y-coordinate associated is the largest one or the smaller one.

-Cosmos follows best practice by compressing the public key:
+Cosmos follows best practice by compressing the public key to 33 bytes (1 byte prefix + 32 bytes x-coordinate):

 - `0x02` prefix concatenated to the x-coordinate if the y-coordinate associated is the largest one.
 - `0x03` prefix concatenated to the x-coordinate if the y-coordinate associated is the smaller one.

 ---

-### Signing
+### Signature

 Processes involving signing with private keys:

 - application transactions and common usage: token transfers, smart contract interactions, etc...
 - governance: submiting and voting for proposals.
 - consensus: proposing and voting for new blocks.

+Tendermint adopted [zip215](https://zips.z.cash/zip-0215) for verification of ed25519 signatures.

+Multisig transactions are a built-in feature in the Cosmos SDK.

 ---